emcuongmatma/MovieApp/README.md

 - [Jetpack Compose](https://developer.android.com/jetpack/compose) - Jetpack Compose is Android’s modern toolkit for building native UI.
 - [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) - For asynchronous and more..
 - [Coil](https://coil-kt.github.io/coil/) - An image loading library for Android and Compose Multiplatform.
+- [Paging3](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) - The Paging library helps you load and display pages of data from a larger dataset from local storage or over a network.
 - [MediaSession](https://developer.android.com/media/media3/session/control-playback) - Media sessions provide a universal way of interacting with an audio or video player.
 - [PlayerNotificationManager](https://developer.android.com/reference/kotlin/androidx/media3/ui/PlayerNotificationManager)
 - [Flow](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-flow/) - A cold asynchronous data stream that sequentially emits values and completes normally or with an exception.